sharanushettar644/Airflow/README.md

 - Hooks—Airflow uses Hooks to interface with third-party systems, enabling connection to external APIs and databases (e.g. Hive, S3, GCS, MySQL, Postgres).
 Hooks should not contain sensitive information such as authentication credentials.

 - Providers—packages containing the core Operators and Hooks for a particular service.
 They are maintained by the community and can be directly installed on an Airflow environment.
-Plugins—a variety of Hooks and Operators to help perform certain tasks, such as sending data from SalesForce to Amazon Redshift.

 - Connections—these contain information that enable a connection to an external system.
 This includes authentication credentials and API tokens.
 You can manage connections directly from the UI, and the sensitive data will be encrypted and stored in PostgreSQL or MySQL.